 \subsubsection{Same formula without explicit outer level hypergradient}

-When the inner level and the outer level adopt the same mathematical formula, the task aims to optimize a single objective, where the outer variable often describes some aspects of the training process besides the model parameters.
-Usually, treating the outer variable as constant in the outer level provides supervision signals to the update of the outer variable in the inner level task, which further improves the update of the inner variable.
-In this case, the hypergradient of $\frac{d \mathcal{L}^{out}}{d \boldsymbol{\phi}} = \frac{\partial \mathcal{L}^{out}}{\partial \boldsymbol{\theta}}\frac{\partial \boldsymbol{\theta}(\boldsymbol{\phi})^\top}{\partial \boldsymbol{\phi}}$.
-Based on the specific meanings of $\phi$, existing outer variables can be categorized into two types: model-related outer variables and data-related outer variables.
+In instances where the inner and outer levels utilize the same mathematical formula, the objective of the task is the optimization of a single goal, viewed from two distinct perspectives.
+The outer variable often describes some aspects of the training process besides model parameters.
+The outer variable does not manifest explicitly in the main optimization problem, leading to a lack of explicit hypergradient at the outer level.
+In this case, the hypergradient of $\frac{d \mathcal{L}^{out}}{d \boldsymbol{\phi}}$ is computed through the inner level connection as $\frac{\partial \mathcal{L}^{out}}{\partial \boldsymbol{\theta}}\frac{\partial \boldsymbol{\theta}(\boldsymbol{\phi})^\top}{\partial \boldsymbol{\phi}}$.
+Depending on the specific implications of $\phi$, outer variables can be divided into two categories: model-related outer variables and data-related outer variables.